firebase/firebase-android-sdk/contributor-docs/onboarding/new_sdk.md

 Let's say you want to create an SDK named `firebase-foo`

 1. Create a directory called `firebase-foo`.
 1. Create a file `firebase-foo/firebase-foo.gradle.kts`.
 1. Add `firebase-foo` line to `subprojects.cfg` at the root of the tree.

-### Update `firebase-foo.gradle.kts` with the following content:
+### Update `firebase-foo.gradle.kts` with the following content

 <details open markdown="block">
   <summary>
     firebase-foo.gradle.kts